Submit your Declaration of Intent online as soon as you are ready.

 Orientation programming is a perfect way to introduce you to all the amazing things here on campus and beyond.
-The following is just a small sampling of the types of things you will be doing:

 All incoming undergraduate students, with the exception of second-degree students, are required to own a laptop prior to the first day of classes.
 Detailed information can be located at saic.edu/laptop.

 Questions?
 For questions regarding software and hardware, contact 312.345.3738, option 1, or email@example.com.

 The ARTICard is SAIC's mandatory identification card which provides access to facilities, equipment, and library books, as well as providing debit card capabilities on campus and at select off-campus sites.
 It can be used to make copies, print projects, do laundry, purchase books and supplies, and buy food.
 There is no membership fee, service charge or minimum balance.
 The balance carries over from semester to semester, year to year until the account is closed.